MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgLogCommunicationCallTeleconferenceDeviceQuality.md

 This method is only for the CVI partners to provide their media quality data.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaLogCommunicationCallTeleconferenceDeviceQuality](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaLogCommunicationCallTeleconferenceDeviceQuality?view=graph-powershell-beta)

 ## SYNTAX

 ### LogExpanded (Default)